-If you’re facing a DUI charge in Cypress, you could be looking at losing your driver’s license, hefty fines, and even jail time.
+If you are facing a DUI charge in Cypress, you could be looking at losing your driver’s license, hefty fines, and even jail time.
 However, we believe one poor mistake does not make you a bad person.
-You shouldn’t have to pay for that bad situation for the rest of your life.
+It would be best not to have to pay for that dire situation for the rest of your life.

-Having the right lawyer can make a huge difference in your case.
-Many DUI defendants assume all hope is lost after their arrest, but that’s often far from the case.
+Having the right Los Angeles DUI lawyer can make a huge difference in your case.
+Many DUI defendants assume all hope is lost after arrest, but that’s often far from the case.
 With experienced legal representation, you may be able to lessen your penalties, get your charge reduced, or even, in some cases, walk away free.

 How Can I Win My DUI Case?